 Amir joined Watsi on December 23rd, 2015.
-Seven years ago, Amir joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Amir's most recent donation supported Andy, a 2-year-old boy from Kenya, to fund fracture repair surgery so he can use his arm.
+Eight years ago, Amir joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Amir's most recent donation supported Saw, a 55-year-old father and refugee from Thailand, to fund hernia repair surgery.

 Meet Andy, a playful two year old boy, living in Kiambu county in Kenya.
 Andy likes to play, and while on his daily routine, he fell, and injured his right arm.
 He was taken to a nearby hospital, and was given antibiotics.
 Later, he was referred to a different hospital for further investigation.
 The X-rays that were done showed that Andy sustained a fracture of his right arm, and requires surgery urgently.
 Our medical partner, African Mission Healthcare Foundation, is seeking $1,224 to fund Andy's surgery, which will enable him to use his arm and hand again.
 The fracture repair procedure is scheduled to take place on January 19th at AIC Cure International Hospital.
 “I am appealing for support from well-wishers to help my son undergo surgery and continue with his normal life,” Andy's mother told us.